ONLYOFFICE/snap-documentserver/README.md

 # cp dhparam.pem /var/snap/onlyoffice-ds/current/var/www/onlyoffice/Data/certs/
 ```

-Then you must restart ONLYOFFICE Document Server to work on ssl, run:
+Then, restart ONLYOFFICE Document Server to work on SSL:

 ```
 # snap restart onlyoffice-ds
 ```

-You are now just one step away from having our application secured.
+You are now just one step away from having the application secured.

-If you want to return ONLYOFFICE Document Server to work on HTTP, delete files from the `/var/snap/onlyoffice-ds/current/var/www/onlyoffice/Data/certs` and restart ONLYOFFICE Document Server.
+To revert the ONLYOFFICE Document Server to operate over HTTP, delete the files from `/var/snap/onlyoffice-ds/current/var/www/onlyoffice/Data/certs` and restart the server.

 ```
 # rm /var/snap/onlyoffice-ds/current/var/www/onlyoffice/Data/certs/onlyoffice.*